 Please contact the tour coordinator by Jan.
 1/July 1 to make the arrangements.
 If you would like to travel in Guatemala outside the official tour, you will need to make your own arrangements.
 Get started with our list of Guatemalan travel agencies.

 Yes!
 We welcome parents traveling with their children to share a volunteer travel experience.
 We ask that all minors travel with a relative.
 In our experience children older than ten years are better suited to understand the difficulties of life in a developing country.

 Yes.
 Shortly before your tour, we will send you a complete list of hotels and contact information, which you can share with your family.

 Many tour participants ask us if they can bring donated items for the children and schools.
 We recommend making a cash donation, which CoEd can use to purchase school supplies and other items in Guatemala.
-However, if you would like to carry items for distribution on the Snapshot Tour, please consider the following:
+However, if you would like to carry items for distribution on tour, please consider the following:

 - Luggage and storage space on the buses is very limited.
 Tour participants are permitted one medium-sized suitcase.
 If you would like to bring additional luggage containing donated goods, please submit a request to Leslie Jenkins Reed at email@example.com or 513-661-7000, x.
 115, by Jan.
 1/July 1.